 Youth Volunteering: Team pegasus

-Team Pegasus is a collective of youth (13-17) and young adult allies (18-22) who cultivate youth leadership within the organization.
-Joining Team Pegasus is a great way to contribute to a youth-led model while also gaining community service/volunteer hours, developing leadership/organizing skills, and spending time with other LGBTQA youth.
+Team Pegasus is youth coming together, with adult guidance and advice, to develop leadership that allows them to engage powerfully in the organization and its community, as well as in the summer camp sessions.
+Camp Ten Trees staff provide guidance to this collective of youth (13-17) and their young adult allies (18-22) as they build skills and increase their participation in all aspects of the organization and its programming.
+Joining Team Pegasus is a great way to contribute to a youth-led model while also gaining community service hours, developing leadership/organizing skills, and spending time with other youth of LGBTQ/non-traditional families and other LGBTQA youth.
 CHECK IT OUT!

 summer camp volunteering

 Each year, Camp Ten Trees selects a team of enthusiastic, skilled, and youth-focused volunteers to serve as cabin counselors, specialists, health & wellness providers, kitchen crew, etc. All volunteers must complete an application proces, provide references, submit to a background check, and receive Camp Ten Trees training.

 Read answers to questions frequently asked about summer camp volunteering.

 Note: This is a residential training.
 Volunteers will receive lodging and meals and will stay at the training site, which is about a 2-1/2 to 3 hour drive from Seattle (depending on traffic).
 Volunteers in Coordinator and some Lead roles will begin training at 8 a.m. on Saturday; all other volunteers will begin at Noon on Saturday.
 Training will end at 6 p.m. on Tuesday.)

 AUG 10-16: Children/Youth (ages 8-17) of LGBTQ/non-traditional families

 AUG 17-23: LGBTQ and Allied Youth (ages 13-17)